 - Compare and contrast grad-based and space-based astronomy.

 - List the primary components of the solar system.

-- State the primary steps leading to the formation of the solar system.
+- List and discuss the primary steps leading to the formation of the solar system.

-- State and define the component parts of the sun.
+- Name and discuss the component parts of the sun.

 - Compare and contrast the physical properties of different-classed stars.

 - List the primary steps in star formation.